voedger/reqmd/design.md

 - Markdown files
   - Coverer with new FileURL is added
   - Coverer with existing FileURL does not exist anymore
   - Coverer.FileHash is updated
   - RequirementSite.CoverageStatusWord is updated
-    - If the number of coverers is non-zero and current Coverage.StatusWord is "uncvrd" then it is changed to "covered"
+    - If the number of old  coverers (including new ones) is non-zero and current Coverage.StatusWord is "uncvrd" then it is changed to "covered"
-    - If the number of coverers is zero and current Coverage.StatusWord is "covered" then it is changed to "uncvrd"
+    - If the number of coverers is zero (considering those that no longer exist) and current Coverage.StatusWord is "covered" then it is changed to "uncvrd"
   - Some RequirementSite are BareRequirementSite

 ### Action Types